BudgieKitten/Russian-Transliteration/README.md

 Choose text: Choose text to upload to convert to either Russian or Latin.
 Note: only files ending with .txt are accepted, *.txt.exe or *.txt.jpg or *.* are not accepted

+# Run file
+Requires JavaFX.
+In IntelliJ IDE, in New Project Generators choose JavaFX with language as Java and build as Maven.
+The main file containing the GUI is RusToLatinGUI.java